Naso (parashah): The Nazirite

 The Mishnah taught that they buried the cut hair of a nazirite.

 Queen Helena of Adiabene converted to Judaism.
 When her son went to war, she vowed that if he returned in peace, she would be a nazirite for seven years.
 Her son did return, and she observed her nazirite vow for seven years.
 At the end of the seven years, she went to the Land of Israel and the House of Hillel ruled that she had to be a nazirite for seven more years.
 Towards the end of this seven years, she contracted ritual defilement, and so altogether she was a nazirite for 21 years.
 Rabbi Judah said that she was a nazirite for only 14 years (plus 30 days).
-If a person vowed a naziriteship of long duration and completed it and then arrives in the Land of Israel, the House of Shammai taught that the person would then need to be a nazirite for 30 more days, but House of Hillel taught that the person's naziriteship began for its full term again as at the first.
+If a person vowed a naziriteship of long duration and completed it and then arrived in the Land of Israel, the House of Shammai taught that the person would then need to be a nazirite for 30 more days, but House of Hillel taught that the person's naziriteship began for its full term again as at the first.

 In the Mishnah, the Sages related of Miriam of Tarmod that one kind of blood was sprinkled on her behalf when she was told that her daughter was dangerously ill.
-She went and found her daughter had died (and thus Miriam became accidentally unclean), and the Sages told her to offer her remaining sacrifices after purification.
+She went and found her daughter had died (and thus Miriam became accidentally unclean), and the sages told her to offer her remaining sacrifices after purification.